 ---|---|

-WA Government | $5 million |
+Australian Government | $30 million |

-The City is committed to incorporating sustainable initiatives into the design and we are on track to achieve an equivalent standard to a 5-Star Green Star rating.
+The City is committed to incorporating sustainable initiatives into the design, and we are on track to achieve an equivalent standard to a 5-Star Green Star rating.

 We’re doing this by: